Royal Vienna porcelain plaque, hand painted neoclassical scene

 Some Artists and Studios of that period include:

 Most beehive mark copies are fairly easy to tell apart as each specific Artisan or Studio used a different variation.
-Although most ca 1870s – 1930s marks were applied by hand, so some may vary ever so slightly from item to item, there are usually one or two details that help in attributing them accurately, especially with the help of a book or website – see our www.Marks4Antiques.com
+Although most ca 1870s – 1930s marks were applied by hand, so some may vary ever so slightly from item to item, there are usually one or two details that help in attributing them accurately, especially with the help of a book or website – for example, see our own marks4antiques.com research website.

 Some of the more recent uses of the beehive mark are applied by stamp, usually in an industrial manner.
 For example, ARNART IMPORTS (in business ca 1957 – 2001) who imported fine porcelain & china from Japan and to a lesser extent Italy, used a beehive mark.
 However, Arnart Imports’ mark is documented as being exactly symmetrical, usually in black, and having a tiny vertical line at the very bottom of the beehive and sometimes a dot right above [see photos] and is easy to tell apart from others.